Parents often bring along their children for a service of baptism. The service includes:

 • The parents making a statement of their belief in God;

-• The parents making promises to pray for their children, to instruct them in the Christian faith and to bring him up within the local church congregation;
+• The parents making promises to pray for their children, to instruct them in the Christian faith and to bring them up within the local church congregation;

 • Baptising the child with water, signifying the start of new life with Christ;